Silent-faith/ML-Algorithim-coded-from-scratch/README.md

 # 4. Preprocessing :-
 In this I have eimplementedd some preprocessing codes for rmemoving the null values in the Data from the mean of the column or by same standered data like 0, With this I had also implemented the scaling of the data by min-max scaler and encoded the non categorical feature to one hot encoding after that I implemented the Logistic regression classifer to predict the cataegory.

+# 5. SVM :-
+For SVM sklearn library is used

+# 6 Descision Tree :

+Here trainning.py file is use for traning the descision tree model and after training of the model the weights of the model is stored using a pickel libray in python .